 Junior Gold Coordinator

-USA Hockey has determined this new requirement for all older Jr. Gold players, please read carefully.
-All players in this age group must complete this course on the USA Hockey site in order to play this year.
+USA Hockey has designated this requirement for all older Jr. Gold players, please read carefully.
+All players in this age group MUST complete this course on the USA Hockey site in order to play Jr. Gold.

 If there are any questions you may contact the Jr. Gold Coordinator Terry “Harley” Greene at firstname.lastname@example.org or 651-428-0215.